mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="set-viewport-dimensions" />

 #### 3.1.3 Set viewport dimensions with `setViewport`

-If your Java code has access to the viewport dimensions, then you can pass this in to Snowplow too:
+If your Java code has access to the viewport dimensions, then you can pass this into Snowplow too:

 ```java
 setViewport(int width, int height)